-It is also possible that the seller chooses someone else’s offer, they could be keen to sell the property quickly and they may choose another offer due to, for example, if there are delays at the ‘purchasing’ side, such as with the mortgage application.
+It is also possible that the seller chooses someone else’s offer, they could be keen to sell the property quickly, and they may select another offer due.
+For example, if there are delays at the ‘purchasing’ side, such as with the mortgage application.

 There are insurance policies available that you can take out, which will provide you with cover for any losses should gazumping take place.

-Arrange a ‘mortgage agreement in principle’, (this is a conditional offer for you to receive a mortgage if certain conditions are met).
+Arrange a ‘mortgage agreement in principle’, (this is a conditional offer for you to receive a mortgage if certain conditions get met).
 Do this before you start looking at properties.
-This helps to speed up the mortgage process at the later stage.
+It is helping to speed up the mortgage process at the later stage.

 You could ask the seller to take the property off the market as part of the offer.
-While the seller is not required to take the property off the market before any legal documents, it is helpful and many sellers will do so particularly in flat housing market areas.
+While the seller is not required to take the property off the market before any legal documents, it is helpful, and many sellers will do so mainly in flat housing market areas.

 You could also consider a preliminary (also known as lock-in, lock-out, or exclusivity) agreement from the seller.
-The seller then can not engage in negotiations for the same property for a certain time period while you work on the mortgage and other property buying requirements.
+The seller then can not engage in negotiations for the same property for a specific period while you work on the mortgage and other property buying requirements.